PizzaWithMilk/Github-tracker-template/README.md

     type: normal                          # normal | forum - must match the kind of channel this template posts to
 ```

 `ping_mode` and `ping_id` at the top are the *defaults* — used by every repo below that doesn't set its own.
-See [Choosing who gets pinged](#choosing-who-gets-pinged) for what each `ping_mode` value does, and [Monitoring multiple repositories](#monitoring-multiple-repositories) for the full list of fields a repo block can have (per-repo ping overrides, Forum tags, and — importantly — how one `repos.yml` can be shared across several of these templates at once).
+See [Choosing who gets pinged](#choosing-who-gets-pinged) for what each `ping_mode` value does, and [Monitoring multiple repositories](#monitoring-multiple-repositories) for the full list of fields a repo block can have (per-repo ping overrides, which kinds of updates to track, Forum tags, and — importantly — how one `repos.yml` can be shared across several of these templates at once).

 Every repo block needs, at minimum, `repo:` (written as `OWNER/REPO`, and it has to be the *first* field in the block) and `type:` (`normal` for a regular text-channel template, `forum` for a Forum-channel one — this has to match whichever template *this particular workflow file* is).
 There's no field for a custom display name — Discord will show the repo's own name (the part after the last `/`), e.g. `owner/winutil` is shown as `winutil`.